All Guides

 In Melbourne, I often see Spiral in local fruit and veg shops or smaller grocery stores.
 It is labelled as sweet rice seasoning, and I think it falls into the mirin-type / fermented seasoning category.
 If you cannot easily find hon-mirin, this type of mirin is a practical pantry option.
 It contains alcohol, so it works well in cooked dishes.

 There is also Carwari, which is a good option and is labelled as sweet cooking rice wine.
-Some similar products are closer to mirin-type fermented seasoning.

 How to Store Hon-Mirin